 All members of the Audit Committee will have sufficient financial expertise to fulfil their role effectively.
 The chairperson of the Audit Committee will not be the Chairperson.
-He or she will have extensive experience in accounting and audit matters and be independent within the meaning of article 526ter of the Belgian Companies Code.
+He or she will have extensive experience in accounting and audit matters and be independent as defined in this Charter.
 The CEO, CFO and Chief Legal & Corporate Affairs Officer will be invited to the meetings of the Audit Committee, unless the chairperson of the Audit Committee or a majority of the members decide to meet in closed session.